Optimism About Korea Will Kill Us All

 The whole episode reminds me of something that happened a decade ago — when North Korea agreed to demolish the cooling tower at its Yongbyon gas-graphite reactor.
 The demolition of the cooling tower, accomplished with great fanfare, was not, in fact, a part of the original agreement that the Bush administration had reached with North Korea.
 But the Bush administration went back and asked North Korea to do it because it wanted “a striking visual, broadcast around the globe, that would offer tangible evidence that North Korea was retreating from its nuclear ambitions.”
 In other words, it was a PR stunt — and people fell for it.

 There was just one problem.
 Although North Korea never rebuilt the cooling tower, that didn’t stop it from it secretly restarting Yongbyon — it simply connected the reactor to a nondescript and very boring pump house it had constructed under everyone’s noses.
-(This was the same sort of pump house, incidentally, that North Korea helped Syria build at its secret nuclear reactor near Kibar.)
+(This was the same sort of pump house, incidentally, that North Korea helped Syria build at its secret nuclear reactor near Al Kibar.)
 But without the visual of Yongbyon’s cooling tower, almost no one noticed what North Korea was doing with the reactor.

 Kim’s promise to close the nuclear test site doesn’t really mean much in practice, certainly not much more than the demolition of the cooling tower.
 The site is a few support buildings surrounded by mountains with massive tunnel complexes dug horizontally into them.
 Simply closing the site wouldn’t be anything like the disabling of South Africa’s nuclear test site, whose vertical shafts were filled with debris.
 Instead, it would be more like the closure of Degelen Mountain at the Semipalatinsk test site in Kazakhstan, which the United States helped seal after the Soviets had abandoned it.
 Scavengers eventually just popped open the seals, forcing the United States to reseal them and then add surveillance measures.
 North Korea can seal up the tunnels, but it could always unseal them later.
 And we should keep an eye out for the proverbial pump house.
 After all, it’s not like North Korea is short on mountains or labor to dig new tunnels.